-Sometimes, when attempting to capture a full-page screenshot, the webpage does not scroll down, and only the visible viewport is captured.
+Sometimes, when attempting to capture a full-page screenshot using the Applitools SDKs, the webpage does not scroll down, and only the visible viewport is captured.

-In order to determine which element is scrollable, we can investigate using the dev tools.
-In firefox, this is especially simple.
+In order to determine which element is scrollable, we can investigate using the browser developer tools.
+In Firefox, this is especially simple.
 After right-clicking on the webpage we want to investigate, and selecting "Inspect", the HTML of the webpage will be shown.
-In firefox, if an element is scrollable, the element will be marked with a "scroll" tag:
+In Firefox, if an element is scrollable, the element will be marked with a "scroll" tag:

 $0.scrollTop = 300

 This command will try to scroll the element by 300 pixels.
 If this element is scrollable, you will see the page scroll down by 300 pixels.
 If the page was not scrollable, go back to step 2. above and continue to check for the scrollable element on the page.